Basilica of Saint-Denis

+The 86 m spire, dismantled in the 19th century, is to be rebuilt.
+The project initiated more than 30 years ago, was decided in 2018 with a signed agreement, with initial restoration work beginning in 2022.
+From 2025, the building project will commence, with visitors of the cathedral being able to observe the building works as part of their tour.
+The project is planned to be completed by 2029, with a cost of 37 million euro.

 History

 Early churches

 The cathedral is on the site where Saint Denis, the first bishop of Paris, is believed to have been buried.
 According to the "Life of Saint Genevieve", written in about 520, he was sent by Pope Clement I to evangelise the Parisii.
 He was arrested and condemned by the Roman authorities.
-Along with two of his followers, the priest Eleutherus and deacon Rusticus, he was decapitated on the hill of Montmartre in about 250 AD.
+Along with two of his followers, the priest Rusticus and deacon Eleutherus, he was decapitated on the hill of Montmartre in about 250.
 According to the legend, he is said to have carried his head four leagues to the Roman settlement of Catulliacus, the site of the current church, and indicated that it was where he wanted to be buried.
-A martyrium or shrine-mausoleum was erected on the site of his grave in about 313 AD, and was enlarged into a basilica with the addition of tombs and monuments under Saint Genevieve.
+A martyrium or shrine-mausoleum was erected on the site of his grave in about 313, and was enlarged into a basilica with the addition of tombs and monuments under Saint Genevieve.
 These including a royal tomb, that of Aregonde, the wife of King Clothar I.

 Dagobert I, King of the Franks (reigned 628 to 637), transformed the church into the Abbey of Saint Denis, a Benedictine monastery in 632.
 It soon grew to a community of more than five hundred monks, plus their servants.

 Dagobert also commissioned a new shrine to house the saint's remains, which was created by his chief councillor, Eligius, a goldsmith by training.
 An early vita of Saint Eligius describes the shrine: